About this strategy

 What we know about domestic abuse

 Domestic abuse is often referred to as a ‘hidden crime’.
 Domestic abuse largely happens behind closed doors or out of sight of others.
 It's also an under reported crime.
-Victims may fear not being believed or what might happen if they do report abuse.
-Or fears they may face barriers in accessing support.
+Victims and survivors may fear not being believed or what might happen if they do report abuse.
+They may fear that they'll face barriers in accessing support.
 Therefore, it's likely that reported statistics will be much lower than real abuse levels.

 However, data is still useful in understanding how far reaching domestic abuse is.

-The Crime Survey for England and Wales estimated in the year ending March 2020.
-7.3% of women (1.6 million) and 3.6% of men (757,000) experienced domestic abuse.
-In this year, 758,942 domestic abuse related crimes were recorded by police in England and Wales.
+The crime survey for England and Wales estimated in the year ending March 2023 that 2.1 million people aged 16 years and over (1.4 million women and 751,000 men) experienced domestic abuse.
+889,918 domestic abuse- related crimes were recorded by police in England and Wales (excluding Devon and Cornwall).

 More recent data is available at a local level.